 Faculty of Arts, Humanities and Cultures Admissions

-All of these qualities are attractive to employers, and graduates from all three schools involved in delivering the course have gone on to succeed in areas such as politics, management, the civil service, journalism, the media, education and the charity sector.
+All these qualities are attractive to employers, and graduates from all three schools involved in delivering the course have gone on to succeed in areas such as: politics, management, the civil service, journalism, the media, education and the charity sector.
 Many have also pursued postgraduate study.

 We do everything we can to support your career ambitions.
-Our students particularly benefit from events within the School which give you the chance to meet and learn from entrepreneurs in the world of business, charities or elsewhere in the third sector.
+Our students particularly benefit from events which give you the chance to meet and learn from entrepreneurs in the world of business, charities or elsewhere in the third sector.

 We encourage you to prepare for your career from day one.
 Thats one of the reasons Leeds graduates are so sought after by employers.

 Leeds for Life is our unique approach to helping you make the most of University by supporting your academic and personal development.
 Find out more at the Leeds for Life website.